Author has written 20 stories for Harry Potter, Psych, Alias, Supernatural, Once Upon a Time, and Chuck.

 The Reaper's Path: Fred didn't expect this when he died.

 The Supplanter: When Emma went through the enchanted tree, there was an unseen presence with her.
-As she grew up, Emma's imaginary friend, Jacob, keeps her from becoming as jaded as she could be.
-Jacob disappears during her teenage years, reappearing only when Henry comes to bring Emma to Storybrooke.
+As she grew up, Emma's imaginary friend, James, keeps her from becoming as jaded as she could be.
+James disappears during her teenage years, reappearing only when Henry comes to bring Emma to Storybrooke.
 That's when Emma learns the true identity of her imaginary friend: he's her father's dead twin brother.

 Tremors: My own experience with this helped inspire this story.
 It's something I often wondered about.
 Hermione deals with an unfortunate side effect of Bellatrix's torturing her in Malfoy Manor.
 Non-Epilogue compliant.
 I have no idea when I'll get around to writing this story; I've started it, but have a few other stories (see above) on my mind.